-As of Thursday, October 18, more than 952 truckloads of debris have been collected from residents and businesses.
+As of Tuesday, November 13, more than 14,296 truckloads of debris have been collected from residents and businesses.
 Debris collected now exceeds 195,850 tons.
 An update will be provided on Friday, November 16.

 - All debris for collection should be placed curbside between the sidewalk or property line and the curb.

 - When possible, leave vegetative debris loose and unbagged at the curb.

 - Debris should be separated at the curb from vegetative, construction and demolition, appliances and white goods and electronics, and household hazardous waste.

 - Be careful and safe when moving large, bulky storm-related debris to the curb.

 - Debris removal trucks will not pick up household garbage; Waste Pro will continue to collect trash and recycling as usual.

 - Do not stack or lean debris against sprinkler heads, meters, poles, trees, backflows, and other structures.